-Committee members will determine a hierarchy of priority areas for AY 22-23:

-- 1. Expansion of residency slots - Development of resources specific to residency/track development and/or expansion - Align with mentorship committee to provide opportunities for mentoring and or/access to consultants with experience starting or expanding a program
+- 1. Expansion of residency slots - a.
+Revise the document entitled Creation of a New Program or Track or Expansion of a Program Resource Guide developed in 2020.
+Consider adding a set of basic documents (policies, etc.) needed when developing new programs as a resource for new programs as well as keeping a list of consultants available to institutions wanting to start new programs. - b.
+Align with mentorship committee to provide opportunities for mentoring and or/access to consultants with experience starting or expanding a program - c.
+Developing an understanding of current barriers to new training programs and to the expansion of existing training programs. - d. work with the rural programs, new programs and community caucuses to understand what is needed to support residency slot expansion efforts in AADPRT - e. monitor changes at the Federal and State level that will impact funding for existing and new residency slots - 2.
+Address significant shortage of sub-specialists in psychiatry. - a.
+Improve/expand categorical subspecialty training so that residents graduate from general psychiatry residency prepared to take care of a full spectrum of patients analysis of current subspecialty training FTE requirements and alignment with taskforce recommendations e.g. addiction taskforce recommendation to increase addiction psychiatry training to 2 FTE months. - b.
+Explore options to increase the number of trained subspecialists including examining innovative programs and/or shortened training pathways d. work with the subspecialty, triple board, combined programs, CAP caucuses, addictions committee to coordinate efforts on these issues with them

-- 2. Address significant shortage of sub-specialists in psychiatry. - Improve/expand categorical subspecialty training analysis of current subspecialty training FTE requirements and alignment with taskforce recommendations (e.g., addiction taskforce recommendation to increase addiction psychiatry training to 2 FTE months) - Explore options to increase the number of trained subspecialists - Explore innovative programs and/or shortened training pathways - 3.
-Advocacy Local institution, State and National - Liaise with APA and other organizations - Develop funding advocacy tools to include federal, state, institutional, insurance options - 4.
-Faculty recruitment/retention - Obtain baseline analysis of workloads and patient volumes for teaching faculty - Liaise with Diversity and Inclusion Committee to develop support and expand teaching faculty from diverse backgrounds - Initiate and sustain educational advocacy efforts with national organizations (e.g., ACGME/APA) - Develop tools that enable PD's/chairs to develop effective business cases that support faculty recruitment and retention - 5.
-Leverage psychiatric expertise - Align with integrated care caucus and curriculum committee to disseminate newer models of care (e.g., telepsychiatry, integrated care) to reach patients in rural/underserved areas and address workforce maldistribution - Explore models of resident supervision and training of residents in underresourced areas - 6.
-Work with Advanced Practice Providers - Develop ACGME survey questions to better understand APP impact on resident training - Develop curricula and tools that focus on the following: - Education about APP training - Define the psychiatrist's role in interprofessional teams - Outline best practices in interprofessional team functioning and leadership - 7.
-Re-evaluate psychiatric training - Explore whether all the current requirements are still relevant, whether new requirements should be included and whether some requirements could be removed - Develop ACGME recommendations in collaboration with curriculum committee
+3. Faculty recruitment/retention

+- a.
+Obtain baseline analysis of workloads and patient volumes for teaching faculty - b.
+Liaise with Justice, Equity, Diversity and Inclusion Committee to develop support for and expand teaching faculty from diverse backgrounds - c.
+Initiate and sustain educational advocacy efforts with national organizations (e.g. ACGME/APA) - d.
+Develop tools that enable PD's/chairs to develop effective business cases that support faculty recruitment and retention. - e.
+Work with the wellbeing/burnout committee to understand and make mitigation strategies for faculty retention/recruitment barriers

+4. Working with Nonphysician Providers (NPPs)

+- a. examine closely the impact of NPPs on the behavioral health workforce as well as their impact on GME - b.
+Publish results of survey of PD's that focused on the impact of NPPs on GME in psychiatry - c. complete Best Practice resource regarding interaction of GME in psychiatry with NPPs and NPP trainees

+5. Leveraging psychiatric expertise

+- a.
+Align with integrated care caucus and curriculum committee to disseminate newer models of care (e.g. telepsychiatry, integrated care) to reach patients in rural/underserved areas and address workforce maldistribution. - b.
+Explore models of resident supervision and training of residents in under resourced areas

+6. Re-evaluate psychiatric training

+- a.
+Explore whether all the current requirements are still relevant, whether new requirements should be included and whether some requirements could be removed. - b.
+Develop ACGME recommendations in collaboration with curriculum committee

+- 7. Advocacy Local institution, State and National - a.
+Liaise with APA and other organization interested in the psychiatry workforce - b.
+Develop funding advocacy tools to include federal, state, institutional, insurance options